-->

 Effect of Repo rate on loan EMI-what is your gain or loss due to change in repo rate.

+RBI reduced Repo rate by 25 basis points.The revised Repo Rate is 6.00 %.
+Normally Banks are expected to change their interest rates on loans.
+Already some of the banks have reduced the interest rates on loans.
 Check up with your banks the revised interest rates.Here is a simple calculator to know your Revised EMI , total interest you have to pay during the loan period.

 Click for the Calculator.